The difference between software sourcing and software procurement

 Engagement of selected suppliers

 With your sourcing strategy and prerequisites clearly defined, you now have the information required to negotiate effectively with suppliers.
-By entering the process with your non-negotiables already clearly defined, the negotiation process will move more smoothly and yield better results.
+Knowing your non-negotiables yields a smoother process and better results.

 Awarding of contracts and integration

-With negotiations successfully completed, it’s time to put your plan into action.
+With negotiations successfully completed, it’s time to implement your plan.
 This is as much about education as infrastructure.
 Once your list is solidified, you must ensure compliance with the strategic sourcing policy.
 With a procurement software solution, this part of the process is far easier, as preferred suppliers are integrated directly into the system.
 Users can then access these suppliers through the curated marketplace.

 Implementation of continuous improvement